ABOUT THE FESTIVAL

 4. Submissions may be submitted online or on NTSC DVD in Region 0 or Region 1 format.
 If submitting via DVD, please indicate FilmFreeway tracking number and running time on the DVD.

 5. If a film is selected for the festival, the film maker must provide a file of either .MP4 or .MOV a minimum of 10 days before the Festival's opening night.
 DVDs will not be accepted for showing at the Festival.

 6. Submit a separate entry for each film submission.

-7. Foreign language films must have English subtitles, all filmmakers are encouraged to provide subtitles to encourage inclusivity.
+7. While Foreign language films must have English subtitles, all filmmakers are encouraged to provide subtitles to encourage inclusivity.
 White letters with black outlines are strongly recommended for maximum readability.

 8. Student fees apply to students in elementary and secondary schools, as well as students in colleges, universities and film schools.